(1.) Please begin from Question (1.).

 (b.)
 Does there appear to be a correlation between the president's height and his opponent's height?

 A. Yes, there appears to be a correlation.
-As the president's height increases, his opponent's height decreases.
+As the president's height increases, his opponent's

 B. Yes, there appears to be a correlation.
-As the president's height increases, his opponent's height increases.
+As the president's height increases, his opponent's

 C. Yes, there appears to be a correlation.
 The candidate with the highest height usually wins.